Calibration of imperfect geophysical models by multiple satellite interferograms with measurement bias: Simulated examples

-The measurement bias and observations of the first two sources of data, the model discrepancy and the reality in the first simulated experiment for $k=10$ in Example \ref{eg:simulation} are graphed in Figure \ref{fig:plot_simulation}, along with the estimations by the three approaches.
-All methods seem to capture the patterns of the measurement bias, model discrepancy and reality.
-The estimation by the GaSP calibration model and S-GaSP calibration models based on the full data are more accurate than the ones by the GaSP calibration using the aggregated data.
-This is because the true model contains the measurement bias and the variance of the noise is unknown.
-As discussed in Section \ref{subsec:stack_image}, modeling the full data is thus more efficient than the one by the aggregated data in this scenario.

-The mean square error (MSE) of measurement bias, discrepancy functions, reality and the squared error (SE) of the calibration parameter by different approaches for each experiment in Example \ref{eg:simulation} are shown in Figure \ref{fig:MSE_simulation}.
-First, even though the data is sampled from the GaSP calibration model, the MSEs of the S-GaSP calibration and the GaSP calibration in estimation are similar.
-Second, both methods based on the full data are better than the GaSP calibration based on the aggregated data, as averaging different sources of data causes loss of information due to the presence of the measurement bias and the unknown noise parameter.
-The estimation of the calibration parameters by the three methods are similar.
-When the number of sources of data increases from $5$ to $15$, all methods become more accurate in estimating the measurement bias, discrepancy function, reality and calibration parameter.
-The decrease of SEs of the calibration parameter is slow when the number of sources of the observations increases, because of the relatively large variance and correlation in the measurement bias.
-The MSEs and SEs based on three approaches also get closer when the number of sources of data increases.
+The mean square error (MSE) of measurement bias, discrepancy functions, reality, and the squared error (SE) of the calibration parameter of each experiment using different approaches for Example \ref{eg:simulation_stack_bias} are shown in Figure \ref{fig:MSE_simulation}.
+First, even though the data is sampled from the GaSP calibration model, the MSEs of the S-GaSP calibration and GaSP calibration are similar in estimation.
+We are not trying to show S-GaSP calibration can outperform GaSP calibration in this example, as the GaSP calibration model is the true sampling model.
+We include a simulated study in Example S2 in the supplementary materials, to illustrate the identifiability problem of GaSP prior of the discrepancy function and the better performance of the S-GaSP calibration model.
+Second, both methods based on the full data are better than the GaSP calibration based on the aggregated data, as averaging different sources of data causes loss of information due to the presence of the measurement bias and the unknown variance of the noise, discussed in Section \ref{subsec:stack_image}.
+The estimation of the calibration parameter by the three methods is similar.
+When the number of sources of data increases, all methods become more accurate in estimation.
+The decrease of SEs of the calibration parameter is small when the number of sources of the observations increases because of the identifiability issue as the true discrepancy function is sampled from a GaSP.